refinajs/refina/docs/tutorial/src/step-2/description.md

 }
 ```

 Some parameters of the component represent `Content`s.
-You can pass a string, a number or a function (we call it "fragment") to it:
+You can pass a string, a number or a function (we call it "view function") to it:

 ```ts
 $app([Basics], _ => {